North Korea and weapons of mass destruction: History

 Until 2022, North Korea's stated policy position was that nuclear weapons "will never be abused or used as a means for preemptive strike", but if there is an "attempt to have recourse to military force against us" North Korea may use their "most powerful offensive strength in advance to punish them".
 This was not a full no first use policy.
 This policy changed in 2022 with a law approved by the Supreme People's Assembly, which states that in the case of an attack against the top leadership or the nuclear command and control system, nuclear attacks against the enemy would be launched automatically.
-Additionally, the new law indicates that if Kim Jong Un was killed, the authorization of nuclear strikes would pass to a senior official.
+Additionally, the new law indicates that if Kim Jong Un was killed, authorization of nuclear strikes would pass to a senior official.

 Since 2023, North Korea has taken a more transparent approach to its nuclear activities, signaling an expansion of its nuclear program.
 Leader Kim Jong Un unveiled facilities involved in weapons production, including centrifuge halls and small reactors, emphasizing plans to deploy large numbers of tactical nuclear weapons.
 North Korea is estimated to possess enough material for up to 90 warheads and has reportedly assembled around 50 nuclear weapons.
 These revelations have heightened international concerns over North Korea's capabilities and the potential threat to the U.S. mainland and its allies.

+In September 2026, North Korea reported the testing of a new missile or missile-related weapons system under the supervision of Kim Jong Un.
+South Korean authorities separately reported the launch of two short-range ballistic missiles from North Korea's east coast.
+The developments coincided with renewed US–South Korea–Japan discussions on security and the denuclearization of the Korean Peninsula.